bakhtos/GoogleAudioSetReformatted/README.md

 different human-readable labels, labels from Strong dataset overwrite those from Weak.
 It is possible to regenerate `class_labels.tsv` while giving priority to the Weak version of labels by calling `convert_labels(False)` from [`src/convert.py`](src/convert.py).

+## License

+Both the original dataset and this reworked version are licensed under (CC BY 4.0)[https://creativecommons.org/licenses/by/4.0/]

+**NOTE** Labels come from the (AudioSet ontology)[https://research.google.com/audioset/ontology/index.html], which is licensed under (CC BY-SA 4.0)[https://creativecommons.org/licenses/by-sa/4.0/], but is not replicated in this repository.